riceissa/issarice.com/wiki/having-a-personal-website.md

 # Notes on having mine

-- I expect to fairly often rename pages when I'm starting out, since I want pages to use [canonical naming]() but sometimes I'm careless or don't know what the standard name of a topic is.
+- I expect to fairly often rename pages when I'm starting out, since I want pages to use [[canonical naming]] but sometimes I'm careless or don't know what the standard name of a topic is.
 Fixing is cheap, though.
-For instance, I recently changed the page "Openness and availability of content" to the much simpler "[Content availability]()".
+For instance, I recently changed the page "Openness and availability of content" to the much simpler "[[Content availability]]".
 After the obvious `git mv` and changing of the title in the file itself, I had to look for all the references I made to that page throughout.
 This is achieved by: